 Is CBD Safe for Your Cat?

-Yes, absolutely!
-In fact, it is extremely safe for your cat.
-It is impossible for your cat to overdose on and if you give too high of a dose, your cat will simply sleep it off.
+Generally speaking, CBD is safe for your cat.
+It is difficult for your cat to overdose on, and if you give too high of a dose, your cat will simply sleep it off.
 You may also refer to our CBD Dosing chart when determining what dosage to start your cat on.
+Our dosage chart will guide you on the precise amount of CBD oil to give your cat.
+It will also show you exactly how many tasty CBD cat treats or CBD capsules to use with your cat.

 Furthermore, you should consider companies that regularly test their products.
 This testing includes:

 This will make sure that the proper concentration of CBD is present in each product sold, thereby resulting in exact dosage amounts.
-Furthermore, this will ensure that you can safely and effectively treat your cuddly cat.
+Furthermore, this will ensure that you can safely and effectively give CBD to your cat.
 Each batch is further tested for various cannabinoids and their amounts, including CBD, cannabinol (CBN), cannabidiolic acid (CBDA), cannabigerol (CBG), cannabichromene (CBC), and tetrahydrocannabinol (THC).

 Holistapet utilizes CO2 (carbon dioxide) extraction for the manufacture of their CBD products.
 This is a green method that is environmentally friendly.
 During this process, extractors filter out all harmful chemicals and/or toxins from the final CBD product.